ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 Not all streaming video formats are natively playable on all applications.
 The example in this guide sets up streaming using HLS and CDN.

 For example, Safari would support native, HLS playback.
-And so, the video player on the webpage may be as simple as the following example using HTML5 `<video>` elements:
+And so, the video player on the webpage might be as simple as the following example using HTML5 `<video>` elements:

 ```
 <!DOCTYPE html>